llogiq/mutagen/docs/customization.md

 ## Configuring the list of mutators

-The list of active mutators for a function to be run can be specified by adding arguments `only(...)` and `not(...)`.
+The list of active mutators for a function to be run can be specified by adding arguments `mutators = only(...)` and `not(...)`.
 In both cases, a list of mutators is required inside the brackets.

 The details of all mutators are described in their own folder (see: [overview](mutators)).